-The Faculty of Civil Engineering is the oldest Faculty of the Budapest University of Technology and Economics and can trace its history back to the University's predecessor, the Institutum Geometricum, founded by Emperor Joseph II in 1782.
-In the past 233 years, thousands of engineers have graduated from this Faculty to work worldwide as educators, international researchers and engineering project managers.
+The Faculty of Civil Engineering is the oldest faculty of the Budapest University of Technology and Economics and can trace its history back to the University's predecessor, the Institutum Geometricum, founded by Emperor Joseph II in 1782.
+Since then, thousands of engineers have graduated from this Faculty to work worldwide as educators, international researchers and engineering project managers.

-The most essential service of the Faculty - education linked closely to research and engineering work - is reflected in the scientific activities of nearly 120 professors in 9 departments.
-They have contributed significantly to the scientific solution of diverse engineering problems.
-Out of the approximately 1800 students, who study at this Faculty, yearly 100 students from abroad participate in the English language program.
+The most essential service of the Faculty - education linked closely to research and engineering work - is reflected in the scientific activities of nearly 110 lecturers in 9 departments.
+They have contributed significantly to a professional, scientifically sound solution of diverse engineering problems.
+Out of the approximately 1200 students who study at this Faculty, 100 students from abroad participate in the English language program annually.

-The BSc engineering program in English leads to a BSc degree in four years, in the Specialization in Structural Engineering and Specialization in Infrastructure Engineering.
-The program offers specific educational objectives: Graduates from the Specialization in Structural Engineering create engineering structures by utilizing and designing structural materials.
-They are expected to design, construct and organize the investments of mechanically, structurally and technologically complex structures in cooperation with architects and transport and hydraulics specialists.
-Future structural engineers who graduate from this branch will be able to design and construct, among other things, bridges and underground passages for traffic networks; power stations, cooling towers, craneways, transmission and telecommunication line structures; storehouses, industrial plants, and multi-storey buildings as well as hydraulic engineering and water supply structures.
-Graduates from the Specialization in Infrastructure Engineering are able to design, construct infrastructure engineering structures, such as road networks, road pavements, railway tracks, railway stations, public works and related structures, water resource management and hydraulic engineering related structures, drinking water and wastewater facilities, and organize engineering activities in the above mentioned fields.
+The BSc engineering program in English leads to a BSc degree in four years.
+Two specialisations are offered: Structural Engineering and Infrastructure Engineering.
+Graduates from the BSc Specialization in Structural Engineering are able to design, construct and organize the investments of mechanically, structurally and technologically complex structures in close cooperation with architects as well as transportation and hydraulic specialists.
+These structures include bridges and underground passages for transportation networks; power stations, cooling towers, craneways, transmission and telecommunication line structures; warehouses, industrial plants, and multi-storey buildings as well as hydraulic and water utility structures.
+Graduates from the BSc Specialization in Infrastructure Engineering are able to design and construct urban and regional infrastructure, such as roads, railways, water and wastewater utilities, hydraulic constructions, and organize engineering activities in these fields.

-The Faculty offers three specializations in the field of structural engineering; Specialization in Numerical Modelling, Specialization in Structures, and Specialization in Geotechnics and Geology.
-Specialization in Numerical Modelling provides advanced knowledge of structural analysis using advanced computer techniques, including the theoretical background of the methods.
-Specialization in Structures provides knowledge in structural design and skills enabling own project coordination, executing special design, construction and development procedures.
-The main goal of Specialization in Geotechnics and Geology is providing enhanced knowledge and skills in the field of engineering geology, geotechnics modelling, underground structures and foundations.
-These specializations might be useful not only for those who are interested in research and consider continuing doctoral studies, but for leading engineers of the future: practicing engineers facing special structural problems.
+The Faculty offers an MSc programme in Structural Engineering with a duration of 1.5 years.
+The MSc programme has three specializations: Specialization in Numerical Modelling, Specialization in Structures, and Specialization in Geotechnics and Geology.
+Specialization in Numerical Modelling provides advanced knowledge of structural analysis using contemporary computer techniques, including the theoretical background of the methods.
+Specialization in Structures provides thorough knowledge in structural design, skills enabling to carry out independent project coordination and to execute special design, construction and development procedures.
+The main goal of the Specialization in Geotechnics and Geology is to provide enhanced knowledge and skills in the field of engineering geology, geotechnics modelling, underground structures and foundations.
+These specializations are useful for research oriented students pursuing a doctoral degree in a PhD programme, as well as for the next generation of practicing leading engineers, who will solve special structural problems and innovate the construction procedures.